TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ![](ExcelDialog.png)

 ## Performance testing

 Let's test the performance.
 To perform a test I created Excel file with 10k lines and 10 columns with the different types(100k cells total)

-Main code for this performance testing is the following(full example available in the **DEVReadFromFileExamplePerf**) :
+The main code for this performance testing is the following(full example available in the **DEVReadFromFileExamplePerf** class) :

 ![](PerfCode.png)